-♦ Cormit can be configured to work with virtually any sensor with RS-R85 ModBus communications interface.
+• Cormit can be configured to work with virtually any sensor with RS-R85 ModBus communications interface.
+For a sensor not listed above, the field node's firmware will have to be modified to interface with the new sensor.

 Getting started